-Our houses leak heat (out in winter, in in summer).
 Heat transfer occurs when there is temperature difference between inside of the house and outside, through walls, ceilings and even floors.
-Openings in the building shell (like doors or windows) transfer heat at even higher rate.
+Openings in the building shell (like doors or windows) transfer heat at higher rate than walls do.
 We can slow the heat transfer by adding insulation or shading or replacing the openings with more efficient ones.
 Slowing the heat transfer is important because it links directly to the cost of keeping the house temperature at comfortable level.
-If the house is quickly getting cold in winter, it requires to run the heater at higher temperature and/or for longer time, which means using more energy and therefore at higher energy cost.
+If the house is quickly getting cold in winter or hot in summer, it requires heater or air conditioner to run at higher temperature and/or for longer time, which means using more energy and therefore higher energy expense.

-Our report will identify all leaks, heat and power and you will receive a report in form of a quote to repair them all.
+Our report will identify all leaks, heat and power, and you will receive a quote to repair them all.
 The quote is obligation free, in fact, you can use it as a checklist to make the repairs/fixing yourself in your own time.
-Or you can accept it and our installer will do it for you all in one visit.
+Or you can accept it and our installer will do it all or part you selected, usually in one visit.